telerik/ajax-docs/controls/tabstrip/tabs/working-with-tabs-at-the-server.md

 ---
 title: Working With Tabs at the Server
-page_title: Working With Tabs at the Server | UI for ASP.NET AJAX Documentation
+page_title: Working With Tabs at the Server | RadTabStrip for ASP.NET AJAX Documentation
 description: Working With Tabs at the Server
 slug: tabstrip/tabs/working-with-tabs-at-the-server
 tags: working,with,tabs,at,the,server